 Right Click on Server Name – All Tasks – Install CA Certificate

-Browse and select CRT file which is got generated from ROOT CA
+Browse and select the CRT file which is generated from ROOT CA

-Once Service started you can see GREEN symbol for CA servers as it indicates CA services is running.
+Once the Service starts, you can see the GREEN symbol for CA servers, which indicates that CA services are running.

 Configure Certificate Templet’s